bijay-05/SQL-Learning/README.md

 - DDL vs DML (DDL- CREATE, ALTER, DROP vs DML- UPDATE, INSERT, DELETE)

 ### Foreign Keys
 This helps to check the validity of a values in FOREIGN KEY column whether the value is valid or not with references in another table.
 For instance checking whether the selected course_id is available or not in courses table.
+Since the dependency is upon the courses table, courses table is parent table while students table is child table.